MicrosoftDocs/bot-docs/articles/nodejs/bot-builder-nodejs-cortana-skill.md

 it will pass it to a separate 'PlayGameDialog'.

 To start the dialog, the **triggerAction()** handler on this dialog allows a user to say something like "I'd like to roll some dice".
-It uses using a regular expression to match the user's input but you could just as easily use a LUIS intent. <!-- TODO: Add link to LUIS intent -->
+It uses a regular expression to match the user's input but you could just as easily use a LUIS [intent](./bot-builder-nodejs-recognize-intent.md).

 ```javascript